HAPPY HOLIDAYS! Our BidWrite offices will be closed from EOD Friday 19th December, reopening on Monday 5th January

 A glossary of Brisbane 2032 Games Organisations and Agencies

-The Brisbane 2032 procurement program involves multiple agencies and organisations, each with distinct roles and responsibilities.
-This glossary provides a simplified overview of key bodies and explains how they are involved in providing governance, funding, organising, procurement, and delivery for the 2032 Olympic and Paralympic Games.
-Bookmark this page as a quick reference point to understand which agencies to engage with as the program evolves.
+Procurement for the Brisbane 2032 Olympic and Paralympic Games involves multiple agencies and organisations, each with distinct roles and responsibilities.
+This glossary provides a summary of key bodies and explains how they are involved in providing governance, funding, organising, procurement, and delivery.
+Bookmark this page as a quick reference point to understand which agencies to engage with as the procurement program evolves.

 Procuring Agencies & Platforms

-These are the organisations that plan, coordinate, and directly release contract opportunities in the Brisbane 2032 procurement program.
+These organisations plan, coordinate, and directly release contract opportunities related to the Brisbane 2032 Olympic and Paralympic Games

 Responsible for planning and delivering the Games, including ceremonies, sponsorship, ticketing, workforce and volunteers, technology, temporary venue overlay and Games-time operations.
 Primarily procures Games-time goods and services for event operations.